 If you have questions, visit here to learn more.

 WHAT YOU SHOULD DO The CDC urges everyone to take these easy steps to help slow the spread of COVID-19:

 - Wear a mask to protect yourself and others and stop the spread of COVID-19.

 - Stay at least six feet away from others who don’t live with you.

 - If you are going out, avoid poorly ventilated indoor spaces and wash your hands often.
 Use hand sanitizer if soap and water aren’t available.

 If you have COVID-19 symptoms and want to get tested, call your health care provider first.
-Decisions about testing are made by state and local health departments or health care providers.
-You can visit your state or local health department’s website to look for the latest local information on testing.
+Visit your state or local health department’s website to look for the latest local information on testing.